Colgate13/typesgine-ascii/README.md

 - InputHandler.Handler

-It's used to handle the input.
-Because this function return a Keypress
+It's used to handle the input. this functions get a keypress into keyboard

 ```typescript
 /// typesgine.InputHandler.Handler(callback(engineIo, keyPress))